mofrim/42-minishell/testing/echo_core_dump_issue/issue-logbook.md

   - but what about $"HOME" ???
     + if input is `$"EXISTING_VAR"`, `/run/current-system/sw/bin/echo` fails
     + if input is `$"NOT_EXISTING_VAR"`, none fails.

+# the solution 🥳!

+i had a little buffer overflow / stack smash / what ever going on in `ft_strtrim` where i wrote a `0` byte one byte after the allowed allocated memory for the trimmed string. this somehow corrupted the `char **env_arr` array at some point. or the `char *line` thingy in the `read_prompt` or the `char *input` in the main function. seemingly random corruption errors hinting to this little error. and francinette didn't find it too, back then.

+So the takeway is:

+    If you run into seemingly random mem corruption errors with "invalid pointer" or "double free" errors where they can not be, better run valgrind sooner than later as it will point you to error locations more accurately than gdb or strace.